alebel94/Stocks_API_AB_NK/README.md

 ### Initialization

-1. Create your own virtualenvironment, or use a virtualenv of your choice.
+1. Create your own virtual environment, or use a virtualenv of your choice.

 ```
 python3 -m venv .venv